-The daytime running lights turn on.

-The side marker, parking, tail, license plate, daytime running lights and instrument panel lights turn on.

-Image: Second state of the state of th
+- OFF The daytime running lights turn on. - The side marker, parking, tail, license plate, daytime running lights and instrument panel lights turn on. - Image: Second state in the second state in the second state is the second state is

 Turning on the high beam headlights